Marginal/docker-get_iplayer/README.md

 ## Image configuration

-The PVR can be accessed on port `1935/tcp`.
+The PVR can be accessed by default on port `1935/tcp`.
+Set the environment variable `PORT` to override.

 Downloaded TV & radio files will be placed in the `/output` bind mount.